Jaipur Itinerary For 2 Days

 1).
 City Palace, Jaipur

 Begin your first day by visiting the Jaipur City Palace, which is located in the heart of the city.
-Arrive early in order to avoid crowds.
+Arrive early to avoid crowds.
 Maharaja Sawai Jai Singh built the beautiful palace in 1797 when he relocated the capital from Amber to Jaipur.
 The royal palace was a work in progress, and the architecture is a striking blend of Rajput and Mughal influences.
 The sprawling complex includes gardens, courtyards, temples, gates, and opulent rooms fit for a royal residence.

 Highlights include the Diwan-e-Aam, Diwan-e-Khas, Chandra Mahal, Mubarak Mahal, Pritam Niwas Chowk, City Palace Museum, and Shri Govind Dev Temple.
 The Royal Grandeur or Royal Splendor ticket is required to visit the Blue Room, Pritam Niwas, Chandra Mahal, and other private areas.
 If you are deeply interested in history, buy this ticket; otherwise, the regular ticket will suffice.